Quantum Realism Part I. The Observed Reality

 “In questions of science, the authority of a thousand is not worth the humble reasoning of a single individual.”
 (Galileo Galilei)

-The founders of quantum theory initially envisaged the quantum field as a network of oscillating points, each like a mass on a spring (Figure 5.1) but vibrating in three directions not one.
-Schrödinger developed quantum mechanics based on a network of quantum harmonic oscillators, but there was a catch.
+The founders of quantum theory saw the quantum field as a network of points, each oscillating like a mass on a spring in three directions outside space (Figure 5.1).
+Schrödinger based quantum mechanics on this model of quantum harmonic oscillators, but physical objects can’t vibrate in a non-physical direction, so the quantum field concept was rejected.

-Quantum oscillations explain light waves but occur outside space, in a non-physical dimension, and so are said to not actually exist.
-However in quantum realism, they do exist and cause the physical events we see.
-The quantum field then arises when the network of space vibrates, to support waves of light and lumps of matter, by oscillations that occur:
+However in quantum realism, Schrödinger’s oscillations are the quantum events behind the physical events we see.
+The quantum field then arises when the network of space supports waves of light and lumps of matter, by vibrations that occur:

 1. Outside space.
 Light vibrates on space (3.2.2).